-Approximately 20.64% (\$252,345,048) of the 2016 Certified taxable property value of the property within the Service Area is owned by Barton Creek Resort and Clubs, Inc., Barton Creek Owner LP, Stratus Properties, Santal I LLC, Owner's Club at Barton Creek LP, Barton Creek Village, LLC, and Omni Barton Creek Inc. Additionally, Barton Creek Senior Living Community, Inc. ("BCSLC") owns Querencia at Barton Creek ("Querencia"), a continuing care retirement community that is located in Travis County MUD No. 3.
-BCSLC applied for and was granted a charitable organization tax-exemption, although there is a restrictive covenant that runs with the land that waives BCSLC's right to claim any tax exemption for Travis Co.
-MUD No. 3 until September 2035.
-Due to this, the Travis Central Appraisal District ("TCAD") removed Querencia from the tax rolls in the years 2015 and 2016.
-The 2016 assessed value of Querencia is equal to 10.75% of the total assessed value of Travis County MUD No. 3 and 5.3% of the total assessed value of the Service Area.
-BCSLC has made payments to Travis County MUD No. 3 in amounts equal to the 2015 and 2016 taxes owed, and there is currently legislation pending (House Bill 4329) that would authorize TCAD to put the Querencia property back on the tax rolls only for purposes of Travis County MUD No. 3 beginning for the 2018 tax year and going forward.
-Travis Co.
-MUD No. 3 and the Master District anticipate payment equal to the amount of taxes owed for the Querencia property will be made in 2017 by BCSLC.
-No assurances can be made by the Master District that BCSLC will continue to make the payments in lieu of taxes to Travis County MUD No. 3 or whether the pending legislation will pass and become law so that BCSLC will be placed back on the tax rolls of Travis County MUD No. 3 beginning in the 2018 tax year.
+Approximately 22.83% (\$332,730,869) of the 2019 certified taxable property value of the property within the Service Area is owned by Barton Creek Resort and Clubs, Inc., Santal I LLC, Barton Creek Villas LLC, Stratus Properties Operating, Owner's Club at Barton Creek LP, Barton Creek Village, LLC, Heyl Homes, Inc., and three individual homeowners.
 In the event that such taxpayers, or any other principal taxpayer or developer should default in the payment of taxes in an amount which exceeds the Master District's debt service fund surplus, the ability of the Master District to make timely payment of debt service on the Bonds will be dependent on its ability and the ability of each Participant to collect taxes (including the Pledged Contract Tax) from such delinquent taxpayer and other taxpayers within the Service Area.
 Failure to recover or borrow funds in a timely fashion could result in an increase in the Pledged Contract Tax rate.
 See "BARTON CREEK RESORT, LLC," "THE DEVELOPER," "TAX DATA - Principal Taxpayers" and "TAXING PROCEDURES -Rights in the Event of Tax Delinquencies."